jstuecker/jzfmm/README.md

 # Installation
 ## Prequesites:
+It is easy to mess this up.
+So I recommend using a virtual python environment or a conda environment for installation.

 Which CUDA version you can use depends on the GPU drivers that are installed on your system.
 If you install the newest CUDA libraries via pip/conda they will not always support your possibly outdated driver version.
 Therefore, as a first step it is important to get aware of the maximal CUDA version that you can install.
 For this check your driver version with
 ```
 nvidia-smi